-Allison provides a gentle, deep practice offering healing, nurturing, self care and compassion.
+Allison is a yoga therapist who provides a gentle, deep practice offeringhealing, nurturing, self care and compassion.
 She has a special interest in teaching yoga to students looking to release chronic tension through slower asana, breathe awareness, guided imagery, meditation and deep relaxation.
 Using music and poetry, she offers an in-depth knowledge of the practice with modifications and variations, clear instruction, creative sequencing and intuitive insights into each student’s needs to guide them through the experience of knowing the Self, which is the true essence of yoga.

 Allison has over 10 years of teaching experience and a 200-hour yoga teacher certification from Kripalu Center for Yoga & Health (2006) and continues her studies there several times a year.
 She trained with Amy Weintraub in "Breathe to Beat the Blues" (2006) She is a Rest and Renew Restorative Yoga Teacher with Judith Lasater (2009) and Minimum Props Restorative with Jillian Pransky (2013) In addition, she is trained to provide healing and care for students with cardiac, cancer and other medical concerns and is certified through Abundant Well Being: Yoga of the Heart- Cardiac and Cancer Training in Mind Body Therapy (Nischala Joy Devi 2011).
 Allison has studied Yin Yoga with Sarah Powers(2009) and Joe Barnett (2014) and Buddhist insight meditation with David Nichtern (2014).